shonfeder/um-abt/README.md

 ```

 Now let's define reduction, using the API provided by our generated `Syntax`.
-We
-use pattern matching to j
+`Syntax` modules expose `private` value constructors, which provide a
+pattern-matching based interface for destructuring ABTs, but prevents
+constructing new ABTs directly.
+This gives us the convenience of a pattern
+matching API without compromising the integrity of the ABT representation by
+allowing ill-formed structures.

 ```ocaml
 open Syntax